Colorado’s Democratic governor proposes ending property taxes on business equipment

 “By eliminating the business personal property tax, we’ll save small businesses time, and money, and let them focus on what matters — their customers, their service, their products, competing in the marketplace,” Polis told state lawmakers.

 Colorado has become much bluer as its population essentially doubled in recent decades, but the state’s political landscape is still competitive.
-Its current Democratic leaders seem to recognize the need to reach out on popular economic issues, and that the state’s current formula has won them economic opportunities at the expense of higher-tax states like California, and even ostensibly conservatives states like Nebraska.
+Its current Democratic leaders seem to recognize the need to reach out on popular economic issues, and that the state’s current formula has won them economic opportunities at the expense of higher-tax states like California, and even ostensibly conservative states like Nebraska.

 Of course, read any comments section on a Colorado-related article and you’ll find Nebraskans quick to point to marijuana as the reason for anything tax-related the state does.
 While the additional revenues certainly don’t hurt the state’s finances, the lead Colorado holds over Nebraska on tax policy started long before recreational marijuana legalization became a mainstream position or a state law anywhere.